Athena-Types/Bean/README.md

 Bean: Backward Error Analysis
 =====
 This is the artifact for `bean`, a prototype implementation of the type system and floating-point backward error analysis tool described in the paper [Bean: A Language for Backward Error Analysis](https://arxiv.org/abs/2501.14550).
+It implements the algorithm from Section 5.1.

-The examples shown in the paper can be found under `examples/`.
-The benchmarks from the paper can be found under `examples/large/`.
+The examples shown in Section 4 can be found under `examples/`.
+The benchmarks from Section 5.2 can be found under `examples/large/`.

 The type checker is based on the implementation due to Arthur Azevedo de Amorim and co-authors [1].